bruceravel/SCFtests/README.md

 All of the other fitting parameters are unchanged within their uncertainties.
 One parameter merits a bit more discussion.
-In the paper cited above, the fitten value of `nu`, i.e. the partial occupancy of the U atom in the second scattering shell, is used to say something about the size of the uraninite nanoparticles generated by the reduction process.
+In the paper cited above, the fitted value of `nu`, i.e. the partial occupancy of the U atom in the second scattering shell, is used to say something about the size of the uraninite nanoparticles generated by the reduction process.
 While the fitted value of `nu` does not change